 AWeber has been around since 2001 and to date have more than 120,000 customers using their software.

 They provide you with easily customisable opt-in forms to collect email addresses, ways to organise your subscribers into lists, autoresponder software to scheduel emails and valuable tracking data.

 You can also track the percentage of subscribers opening your emails and clicks on links.
 AWeber has fantastic customer support with it's 24 hour live chat.

-MailChimp boasts over 7 million users and sends over 500 million email a day.
+MailChimp was founded in 2001 and claims to have 7 million+ users and sends over 500 million emails a day.

-AWeber offers your first month for free as its free 30-day trial, followed by $10 a month for up to 2,500 subscribers.
-What’s the difference in the service offered?
+AWeber offers a 30 day free trial followed by $10 a month for up to 2,500 subscribers.
+What's the difference in the service offered?

 It's easy to customise your emails and web forms, simply adjust the layout, font, colour, images as you wish.

 When I choose to switch from MailChimp to Aweber, cost was of course a factor, but I also wanted more control, more flexibility over the design of my emails and web forms.